dynamsoft-docs/capture-vision-docs-server/programming/cplusplus/index.md

   - Minimum GLIBC Version: GLIBC_2.18 or higher
   - Compiler: G++ 5.4 or higher

-- macOS (not included in the trial package, contact us to get the SDK)
+- macOS (Universal) 12+ (not included in the trial package, contact us to get the SDK)
-  - Supported Versions: 10.15+
-  - Architecture: x64 and ARM 64-bit

 - For Embedded Devices:
 For embedded or ARM-based platforms, we recommend using a device with performance equivalent to or better than a Raspberry Pi 4 Model B (4GB RAM).
 Minimum recommended specs: